 c) Checking your emails while computer is projected on Screen.

 If ever you are using an overhead Projector with your computer in class.
-Ensure it’s switched off, otherwise everyone will be reading your emails along with you because it’s projected on the screen.
+Ensure it’s switched off, otherwise, students will be reading your emails along with you because it’s projected on the screen.
+It might be personal.